Calculate Your Pool Volume

 How to use the Pool Volume Calculator?

-3. Shallow End - It's important you measure the amount of water for this calcuattion and not the height of the pool itself.
+3. Shallow End: It's important you measure the amount of water for this calculation and not the height of the pool itself.
 You should only measure how high it can be.

-4. Deep End - Similar to our calcuation on shallow end you should calcuate from the heightest point you see the water.
+4. Deep End: Similar to our calculation on shallow end you should calculate from the highest point you see the water.

 Pool Volume Calculation Explained